Contact Centre Future Trends: 2023 and Beyond

 Increased use of cloud software

-A trend we are seeing emerge in a number of work environments, including both call and contact centres, is operations moving to the cloud.
+A trend we’re seeing emerge in a number of work environments, including contact centres, is operations moving to the cloud.
 Cloud-based contact centres have slowly become the majority, with 75% of all contact centres now operating in the cloud — 44% fully and 31% hybrid.3

-Another important factor contributing to moves to the cloud is the increased visibility over the customer journey contact centres can access.
-Cloud operating systems can simplify the collection and storage of data across communication channels, including call transcripts and chatbox conversations, helping to facilitate continuous improvements to the customer experience.
+Another important factor driving moves to the cloud is the increased visibility contact centres have about the customer journey.
+Cloud operating systems can simplify the collection and storage of data across communication channels, including call transcripts and chatbox conversations.
+This is helping to drive continuous improvements to customer experience strategies.

-As we go forward, it seems likely that we will see more contact centres move their operations fully into the cloud.
-Those that already have look set to obtain a competitive advantage with the help of modern communications features, a reduction in downtime and the seamless, rapid implementation of new technology.
+As we go forward, it seems likely that we’ll see more contact centres move their operations fully into the cloud.
+Those that already have are likely to gain a competitive advantage with modern communication features, a reduction in downtime and the seamless, rapid implementation of new technology.

 Reinventing call scripting

 Call scripting, a process designed to guide agents through customer interactions, has long been a staple of contact centres.
-In fact, scripting is already helping to reduce the number of training agents required, allowing them to become experts on each customer they deal with.
-However, the trend we are now seeing is that software is redefining the process and delivery of scripting based on what customers are asking for.
+In fact, scripting is already helping to reduce training time for agents, allowing them to become experts on each customer they deal with.
+However, the trend we’re now seeing is that software is redefining the process and delivery of scripting based on what customers are asking for.

-As technology develops and focus is increasingly placed on driving efficiency by saving valuable time, call scripting is undergoing a transformation.
+As technology develops and focus is increasingly placed on driving efficiency, call scripting is undergoing a transformation.
 Scripts can now be built using a library of system controls, allowing access to a single interface point, making it easier to follow processes, regardless of where information is housed.

 This new approach is redefining scripting in contact centres.
 Software platforms are facilitating the seamless linking of multiple back-office applications and databases, providing agents with all the information they need for customer interactions on a single desktop.
 The result is rapid and comprehensive guidance, helping agents provide customers with relevant information and reduce call times by up to 40%.

-This process also helps ensure that high rates of First Call Resolution (FCR) can be obtained, as agents are given the support they need to resolve queries upon first contact.
-As a result, customer satisfaction increases, and agents have the capacity to deal with a higher volume of calls on a daily basis.
-Contact centres can therefore become more productive and efficient, ensuring businesses are well-equipped to cater to increased demand and expectations for customer service.
+This process also helps ensure that high rates of First Call Resolution (FCR) are achieved, as agents are given the support they need to resolve queries on first contact.
+As a result, customer satisfaction increases and agents have the capacity to deal with a higher volume of calls on a daily basis.
+Contact centres can be more productive and efficient, ensuring businesses are well-equipped to manage increased demand and expectations for customer service.

 Recent advances in scripting are also helping to facilitate a seamless transition to hybrid working.
-Calls can be transferred between agents and locations while still retaining all the information gathered from the customer to that point, saving time and ensuring satisfied customers.
+Calls can be transferred between agents and locations while still retaining all the information gathered from the customer to that point, saving time and improving the customer experience.

 New and dynamic call centre scripting tools can also provide a host of other features that are driving their adoption within contact centres, including: